 When termite search for new food sources

-They find the timber inside TermiTraps and because they block up the hole, you’ll know its then time to add termite bait which carry back to the nest, preventing moulting and causing the death of the colony.
+They find the timber inside TermiTraps and because they block up the hole, you’ll know it’s then time to add termite bait which carry back to the nest, preventing moulting, resulting in killing the termite colony.